Where and how to have the best first ski holiday with SNO®

-If you haven’t skied before, it’s important to know what to pack for your first ski holiday...
+If you’re new to this skiing lark, it helps to know what to pack for your first ski holiday...
 Ski gear can be an expensive investment, so ask around and borrow or hire as much as you can.
-If you’re buying your own stuff, shop around, there are some bargains out there if you know where to look (and no-one’s going to notice that your baselayer is last year’s design from TK Maxx).
+If you’re buying your own stuff, shop around: there are some bargains out there if you know where to look (and no-one’s going to notice that your baselayer is last year’s design from TK Maxx).